pranshupatel/ColourBlock/README.md

 ## Project Description
 This game is our attempt to recreate the classic game of tetris

+## How it works thus far
+The game uses the MVC Design pattern, to run it simply create an instance of character.
+The Character creates an instance of the grid <backend> and visual <front end> classes

 ## Closing
 [insert closing here]